FrancisDonoso/term_project_360-420-w2019-section1-donoso-vicenzo/README.md

-# Term Project Sample Repository

-Use this repository to structure your term project submission.
+# Determining Fractal Dimension
+Coded in Python 3.7

 There are three folders:
- - *bin*: where you put your code
- - *data*: where you put any data that you generate, or that your code relies on for validation of your results
- - *report*: where you put files related to your final report

- Each folder has its own README.md, where you can include extra documentation for the reader.
+ - *bin*: Contains code and the images required in order to run the code
+ - *data*: Contains Graphs and other pertinent results
+ - *report*: Unfinished (To be done after the presentation)

+ There is also one text file:
+ - *requirements.txt*: Has the required libraries listed